Salamanca Arts Centre annually commissions

 These exhibitions typically attract funding from Arts Tasmania, Australia Council for the Arts, Gordon Darling Foundation and Contemporary Art Tasmania’s Exhibition Development Fund.
 They are accompanied by significant catalogues, available from our office on request.

-2017: Homesickness – Proof of Life (Studio Sessions) curated by Elizabeth Woods and Kevin Leong
+2017: Proof of Life (Studio Sessions) and Proof of Life (Exhibition) curated by Elizabeth Woods and Kevin Leong

 2016: New Alchemists curated by Dr Alicia King